zzzprojects/LinqToSql-Plus/docs/pages/api/update-from-query.md

 {% include section-faq-begin.html %}
 ## FAQ

-### Why UpdateFromQuery is faster than SaveChanges, BulkSaveChanges, and BulkUpdate?
+### Why UpdateFromQuery is faster than SubmitChanges, BulkSSubmitChanges, and BulkUpdate?

 `UpdateFromQuery` executes a statement directly in SQL such as `UPDATE [TableName] SET [SetColumnsAndValues] WHERE [Key]`.